-Lois Wille won the Pulitzer Prize in 1963 for a series of Chicago Daily News articles covering the refusal of public health agencies in Chicago and Cook County to provide contraceptive services for indigent women.
+Lois Wille (1931-2019) won the Pulitzer Prize in 1963 for a series of Chicago Daily News articles covering the refusal of public health agencies in Chicago and Cook County to provide contraceptive services for indigent women.
 In 1989 she received her second Pulitzer Prize, this time for editorial writing as the editorial page editor for the Chicago Tribune.
-She is the author of Forever Open, Clear and Free: The Struggle for Chicago's Lakefront.
-She retired in 1991 as the editorial page editor of the Chicago Tribune.
+In between, she was also editorial page editor of the Chicago Sun-Times for six years.
+She was the author of Forever Open, Clear and Free: The Struggle for Chicago's Lakefront and At Home in the Loop: How Clout and Community Built Chicago’s Dearborn Park.

 Get the latest updates on new releases, special offers, and media highlights when you subscribe to our email lists!